Jman4190/nba-sql/README.md

 DB_PASSWORD="nba_sql"
 ```

-Here is an example query.
+Here is an example query which can be used after building the database.
 Lets say we want to find Russell Westbrook's total Triple-Doubles:
 ```
 SELECT SUM(td3)
 FROM player_game_log